die-shopwehr/shopware-symfony-cli/README.md

 ## Howto...
 ### Install custom plugins
-Create the `custom/plugins` folder if not existent
+Create the `custom/plugins` folder (in platform) if not already existent

 ### Build Storefront
 ```